A STRATEGY YOU CAN TEACH. PROGRESS YOU CAN SEE.

 Inclusion: mixed teams, low pressure

-Stays on task; anticipates time; reduces distractions.
+Stays on task, anticipates timing, limits distractions.

-- Focus maintained during transitions.
+- Maintains focus during transitions.

 Reasoning

-- Uses “if… then…” or compares options.
+- Uses “if… then…” or compares two options.

-- Adapts the plan when conditions change.
+- Adapts the plan when the situation changes.

 Cooperation

-Shares turns; includes quieter voices; negotiates roles.
+Shares turns, includes quiet voices, negotiates roles.

 - Respects rotation of roles / captaincy.